15 Ways How to Have Self-Control in a Relationship

 Over the course of a long-term relationship, there will be times when you are faced with a decision that might test your self-control.
 Plan ahead for situations when you might be tempted not to put your partner first.

-For example, if it’s your partner’s birthday weekend and a friend asks you to go to a concert or away for a trip that you’ve always wanted to take, think about how you’ll respond.
+For example, if it’s your partner’s birthday weekend and a friend asks you to go to a concert or away for a trip you’ve always wanted to take, think about how you’ll respond.

 14. Know when you need to cool off